 Explosions are constantly occurring in the Universe.
 My research focuses on explosive events that occur during accretion processes involving strong, compact gravitational sources such as black holes.
 In such systems, the gas forms an “accretion disk” around the compact object.
 High-speed plasma flows, and so-called “jets” are also occasionally observed.
 However, we cannot directly observe the structure of such components because they are too far from us.
 Recently, I have been studying methods of reconstruction of such objects based on their temporal variations.

-Yousuke Utsumi (Assistant Professor)
+Hanae Inami (Assistant Professor)

-Hiroshi Akitaya (Assistant Professor)
+Mahito Sasada (Assistant Professor)

 Active galactic nuclei often have relativistic plasma flows, called as jets.
 The structure and generation mechanism of the jet are not known yet.
 I study the relativistic jets by analysing the optical and near-infrared data of photometry and polarimetry using the 1.5-m Kanata telescope in Higashi-Hiroshima Observatory and so on.
 Furthermore, I will conduct and develop a system of HinOTORI 50-cm telescope at Ali Observatory in Tibet to observe electro-magnetic counterparts of gravitational wave sources and transients.